Yumjao Leima: History

 An illustration of a temple dedicated to goddess Yumjao Leima (Yumchao Leima) built in Meitei architecture.

 Meitei King Naothingkhong (c.
 7th century) of Ancient Kangleipak (Antique Manipur) built a temple dedicated to goddess Yumjao Lairembi (Yumchao Lailempi).

 Mythology

 Goddess Yumjao Leima appears in a human form in white clothes to come to bless her son, the King of the kingdom.
 Even during the death of a king, she came to the place in the form of a mortal being.
 She controls the life and the death of the kings.
 She is the chief of the household and the guidance of the kings.

 Relationship with the Queen Mother

 Yumjao Leima is the divine representation of the Queen Mother of Kangleipak.
 All former queen mothers are integrated into the goddess.
-The Meitei kings ruled the in the names of their Queen Mothers.
+The Meitei kings ruled in the names of their Queen Mothers.
 Battles and wars were conducted in the name of the Queen Mothers.
 In former times of war, the severed heads of enemies were offered to the goddess.